- Documentation

 - Unify t with either

-are also accepted. - int PL_unify_chars(term_t ?t, int flags, size_t len, const char *chars)
+falseortrue, according to whether a is zero or non-zero.
+If t is instantiated,offandonare also accepted. - bool PL_unify_chars(term_t ?t, int flags, size_t len, const char *chars)

 - New function to deal with unification of